 Moreover, Les Misérables accentuates what the “little people” can do and the rotating cast of children who play Little Cosette, Young Éponine and street urchin Gavroche all shine.

 The spectacular set by Matt Kinley is inspired by Victor Hugo’s watercolour paintings.
-It includes projections which add depth to the onstage action; as well as imposing scenery which deftly dances across the stage to speedily progress the narrative.
+It includes projections that add depth to the onstage action, as well as imposing scenery that deftly dances across the stage to speedily progress the narrative.
 Offset by atmospheric lighting by Paule Constable and a live orchestra under the direction of Ben Atkinson, it helps create an immersive theatrical experience.

 Considering Les Misérables is a musical in which most of the main characters die, you still leave the auditorium filled with hope and inspiration.
 This is thanks to both the talent on the stage and the cathartic effect of feeling so many emotions in response to the timeless tale, music and lyrics.